Nootropics Guide 2026: Ranked by Clinical Evidence

 Noopept

 A synthetic peptide developed in Russia, often grouped with racetams but structurally distinct.
 Noopept has shown neuroprotective effects in animal models and some preliminary human data in cognitively impaired populations (Neznamov & Teleshova, 2009, Neuroscience and Behavioral Physiology).
-It’s potent at very low doses (10–30mg) but lacks robust human RCT data in healthy adults.
+Emerging evidence It’s potent at very low doses (10–30mg) but lacks robust human RCT data in healthy adults.
 Another self-experimentation compound.

 Red Flags in Nootropic Marketing